close

 One of the most impactful, and perhaps unglamorous areas where AI has entered the world of VFX is in the time it takes to render animations like the record vault video from the previous example.
 Jory presents a tool called OpenImage Denoise, which uses AI to significantly decrease the amount of time it takes 3D modeling software Blender to render a video.
 Take for example a single still from the record vault project.
 This still image, which might normally take 9 minutes and 45 seconds to render, can be completed in just 55 seconds with OpenImage Denoise.
 Over the course of the total project of 490 frames, this is an enormous difference, bringing the total rendering time from 200 days down to 18.
 Again, AI is being used here to accomplish something so time consuming and impractical for a human that it borders on the impossible.

-AI: a Practical Solution for Impractical Tasks
+AI: Practical Solution for Impractical Tasks

 While AI is not yet at the point where it can produce complete, high-quality films independently, its strength lies in handling menial, monotonous tasks.
 This capability allows human artists to focus on creative direction and innovation.
 As Jory points out, “These tools are not as flashy or fun to play with but are making a huge impact on our daily workflow in VFX now.”